 - Transcribe And Export: You will have to write all the dialogues spoken in your video; you can use transcribing tools for this.
 Then save and export your document as an SRT file.

 - Using files: You can use tools to embed the SRT file in your videos, which will count as open captions.
-You can also create closed captions by simply uploading the SRT file on your chosen platform at the time of publishing the video.
+You can also create closed captions by simply uploading the SRT file on your chosen platform while publishing the video.

 Tools to Pace up the Process of YouTube Closed Captioning

-Now that you have become familiarized with how to add closed captions on a YouTube video, let’s walk you through free tools that relieve your burden!
+Now that you are familiar with adding closed captions to a YouTube video let’s walk you through free tools that relieve your burden!

 1. Descript (Transcribing):